When you offer credit to a customer, the last thing you want is to eventually turn that customer over to a collection agency.

 Establish a Firm Deadline for Bad Debts

 You don’t want to be making a judgment call for each account when deciding if it should head to collections.
-Instead, you should have a system in place for determining when an account is too far past due and needs to be handed to a collection agency.
+Instead, you should have a system in place for determining when an account is too far past due and needs to go to a collection agency.

 It is common for 90 days past due to be the deadline for when an account moves into the collections process.
-You are free to establish your own timeline, of course, but this is such a common approach that it makes a good starting point for your accounting process.
-In fact, your debtors will probably not be surprised to see the account passed to collections at 90 days, since this is such a typical approach.
+You are free to establish your timeline, of course, but this is a common approach that makes a good starting point for your accounting process.
+Since this is a typical approach, your debtors will probably not be surprised to see the account passed to collections at 90 days.

 Understanding the Terms

 Collection agencies work in one of two ways to receive compensation for their services.
-One option is to work with an agency that will take a percentage of whatever money is collected from the debtor.
-So, if you agree to a 50% contingency with the agency, and $1,000 is collected, $500 of that money would be passed to you while the remaining $500 would belong to the agency.
-This is a standard arrangement and is likely what will work best for your needs.
+One option is to work with an agency that will take a percentage of collections.
+If you agree to an agency’s 50% contingency, and $1,000 is collected, $500 would be yours while the remaining $500 would belong to the agency.
+This standard arrangement is likely what will work best for your needs.

 It’s also possible to sell off old debts to a collection agency.
-With this approach, the agency actually buys the ownership of the debt for a small percentage of the total value.
-You, as the creditor, will get a small payment upfront with this plan, but there will be nothing else coming your way if money is collected on the account.
+With this approach, the agency buys the ownership of the debt for a small percentage of the total value.
+You, as the creditor, will get a small payment upfront with this plan, but there will be nothing else coming your way if you collect money on the account.
 With relatively little to gain in this agreement, most businesses only turn in this direction with their worst debts.

 Finding the Right Approach

-It’s a good practice to make sure you are on the same page as the collection agency with the tone that you would like used with these accounts.
+It’s a good practice to make sure you are on the same page as the collection agency with the tone that you would like to use with these accounts.
 Are you okay with relatively aggressive collections tactics, or do you want the agency to take a gentler approach?
-That’s something that you should work out ahead of time, so you don’t find out later that their methods are not in line with what you expect.
+You should work out ahead of time, so you don’t find out later that their methods are not in line with what you expect.

-The proper use of a collection agency can be an important part of a functional accounting office.
-The reality of offering credit to your commercial customers is that some of those accounts are going to go bad.
+The proper use of a collection agency can be an essential part of a functional accounting office.
+The reality of offering credit to your commercial customers is that some of those accounts will go bad.
 By effectively using collections to recover some of those losses, you can improve the performance of your credit department as a whole.